 The 1500 can be had with rear-wheel-drive or optional all-wheel drive (the later is exclusive to the 1500) The 1500 comes with just the 135-inch wheelbase, which makes for 270.4 cubic feet of cargo volume.

-Standard features include A/C, power windows, power locks, vinyl seats and not much else - it is a work truck, after all.
-The seats are manually adjustable and a stereo system is an extra-cost option.
+Standard features include A/C, an AM/FM stereo, power windows, power locks, vinyl seats and not much else - it is a work truck, after all.
+The seats are manually adjustable, and navigation is offered at an extra cost.

 For those interested in towing, the 1500 is capable of pulling an impressive 6700 pounds, and payload capacity is 2381 pounds.